rentry/rentry.github.io/_posts/2018-10-26-content-design-dry.md

 Phew!
 We made it happen!

+We could make this even DRYer by creating a variable for the part of the bio that is common to each author (“...at the Office of Natural Resources Revenue”) and concatenating job title with that variable.
+That way, if we want to change “Office of Natural Resources” to “Department of the Interior,” we only have to change the variable, not each instance in the data file.

-Now, I realize many of us work with developers to do this kind of thing, but it’s always useful to know the options and limitations of the tools you’re working with.
+I realize many of us work with developers to do this kind of thing, but it’s always useful to know the options and limitations of the tools you’re working with.
 For instance, we can now create a page for each author that contains a list of all posts they wrote.
-We can query posts all posts that two individual authors worked on.
+We can query all posts that two individual authors worked on.
 Or we can add a twitter field to the data file and include it with each author’s bio.
+Most importantly, we can keep our authoring and content management workflow simple by mapping one field to supporting content automatically.

-Of course, Gatsby isn’t alone in having a mapping feature like this, but it’s important to know what features you have at your disposal to build your architecture and design your content.
+Of course, Gatsby isn’t alone in having a mapping feature like this, but it’s important to know what features you have at your disposal to build your architecture and design your content around.

 Next time, I’ll cover how to pull in custom content based on unusual or anomalous circumstances.